Types of Hormones

 Scientific researchers are working on the connection to genetic predisposition in regard to hormonal imbalances.
 They do know that there are genetic links to obesity, diabetes, autoimmune disease and cardiovascular disease just to name a few, which may be caused by hormonal imbalance or cause hormonal imbalances.

-Obese people may have too much estrogen due to too much body fat, which may also contribute to fertility.
+- People with a BMI greater than 30 may have elevated levels of estrogen in the body due to greater body fat content which may also contribute to infertility.
 This is known as estrogen dominance.
 Obesity in men lowers testosterone levels.
-Chronic low levels of testosterone affect how the testis function, which causes all hormones produced by them, to be out of balance.
-Research shows elevated levels of estrogen in obese men.
-The sperm of obese men are often abnormal, this increases risk for miscarriage and chromosomal defects in a developing embryo.
+Chronic low levels of testosterone affect how the testes function, which causes all hormones produced by them, to be out of balance.
+Evidence From epidemiologic studies from 2008 in the journal Fertility & Sterility shows elevated levels of estrogen in obese men.
+The sperm of obese men are often abnormal, this increases the risk for miscarriage and chromosomal defects in a developing embryo.
 Obese men also often have sexual dysfunction.

 Huge hormone changes begin to take place as a woman ages.
 Between the ages of 40-60 hormone levels begin to change in preparation for menopause and to allow the body to go through menopause.
 This takes many years.
 Perimenopause and menopause hormone changes are completely normal, though they make the body feel out-of-sorts.

 Natural Therapies for Hormonal Imbalance